Volunteer opportunities with the Friends of the Wilderness Park

 “Invasive plant species degrade native habitat and displace native plants and wildlife, increase wildfire potential, increase slope erosion potential, and degrade recreational opportunities.
 Therefore, invasive plant species control and management are important components to preserving the integrity of CHWP’s native habitat.” — CHWP Master Plan

-In order to help create an invasive plant species management strategy, Friends volunteers are currently mapping invasive plant species in the Park using the Calflora Observer Pro App.
+In order to help create an invasive plant species management strategy, Friends volunteers are mapping invasive plant species in the Park using the Calflora Observer Pro App.
+We also have invasive plant removal events approximately once a month from October through April.

 For more information please see our Invasive Plants page.